Bira/octopus-carnival/_drafts/giants/storm-giants.md

 seasoning, not invite you to dinner.
 And if you really want to you could bring the good sky giants back using these same stats.

-I also on't mind that the storm giant and titan share similar abilities - conceptually, their set is fairly solid.
+I also don't mind that the storm giant and titan share similar abilities - conceptually, their set is fairly solid.
 The main problem here is that both suffer from the fairly severe form of the damage bug that afflicts epic-level creatures.
 You should definitely fix that before using them in your adventures.